Man arrested for calling 911 emergency number over 100 times

 Police officers went to his apartment and tried to talk to him but he refused and continued calling 911, police said.
 A crisis negotiation team then tried to talk with Boniface, but police say that was unsuccessful.

 Boniface had also been asking for the return of previously surrendered firearms, police said.
-Because of the potential safety concern, law enforcement served a search warrant and deployed pepper balls to arrest him.
+Because of the potential safety concern, law enforcement served a search warrant and deployed pepper balls to arrest him, police said.

 He was taken to Lane County Jail on suspicion of misuse of 911 and contempt of court for violating a release agreement.
 It wasn’t immediately known if Boniface has a lawyer to speak on his behalf.